Information on Ofsted inspections for independent schools that are not members of associations.

 - are given the opportunity to present evidence

-- that the DfE will decide any action to take in respect of any standards that are not met
+- about the independent school standards that are met and those that are not met that the DfE will decide any action to take in respect of any standards that are not met

 - the grades awarded for each judgement

-- how the report will be published
+- about how the report will be published

-- the complaints procedure
+- about the complaints procedure